-Two winners will receive a certificate acknowledging their accomplishments in mentoring from the MCP and ORC, and will be recognized at the annual Mentoring Circles Program Celebration sponsored by the BWH PDA and ORC on May 25th, 2018.
+Two winners will receive a certificate at the annual Mentoring Circles Program Celebration on May 16, 2019 acknowledging their accomplishments in mentoring.
 In addition, these individuals will be awarded a travel grant of $1,000 sponsored by the ORC and Brigham Research Institute (BRI).

-The award is open to current BWH postdoctoral fellows who mentor BWH postdoctoral appointee(s).
-(Note that participation as a mentor in the MCP is not a prerequisite for eligibility.)
+The award is open to current BWH postdoctoral fellows only.
+(Note that participation as a mentor in the MCP is NOT a prerequisite for eligibility.)

-Postdoc candidates for this award must be nominated by members of the BWH postdoctoral community.
-All BWH postdoctoral appointees are eligible to submit up to one nomination per year.
-A candidate may be nominated by multiple postdocs, which will weigh favorably into award candidacy.
-Self-nomination is not allowed.
-If you qualify for the award, please encourage your postdoctoral mentees to nominate you.
+Postdoc candidates for this award must be nominated by members affiliated with any of the HMS hospitals.
+Faculty can also nominate.
+A candidate may be nominated by multiple people, which will weigh favorably into award candidacy.
+Self-nomination is not allowed; however, we suggest that you encourage lab members that you have mentored to nominate you.

-To nominate a postdoc, postdoctoral appointees should write a letter that provides the following information:
+To nominate a postdoc, write a letter that provides the following information:

-- Name, Department, and email address of postdoctoral appointee and relationship to the nominee
+- Your Name, Department, and email address and relationship to the nominee

 - Name and Department of postdoctoral nominee

 - A brief statement (250-500 words) of the postdoctoral fellow’s mentoring and its impact on the postdoctoral appointee’s development.
 Mentoring can relate to research design and progress, career and professional advice, personal guidance, and/or other aspects of a postdoctoral appointee’s development.
 The statement may also include descriptive accounts of how the nominee has served as a mentor for postdocs generally, and other mentoring examples as appropriate.

-Letters should be submitted electronically to the PDA by email to BWHPDA@partners.org no later than April 20th, 2018.
-The subject field of the message should include the phrase “Postdoctoral Scholar Award for Excellence in Mentoring”.
-If you have questions or need further assistance, please contact us at BWHPDA@partners.org.
+Letters should be submitted electronically to the PDA by email to email@example.com no later than April 15th, 2019.
+Please write “Postdoctoral Scholar Award for Excellence in Mentoring” in the subject field.
+If you have questions or need further assistance, please contact us at firstname.lastname@example.org.